TakutoYoshikai/dirsha/README.md

 # dirsha
-dirsha is hash calculator of file names and directory names in given directory.
+dirsha is hash calculator of file names and directory names in given directory. dirsha can be used as Ethereum private key generator.

 ### Requirements
 * macOS or Ubuntu